-This is taking place thanks to funding from Norwich Eco Hub, and £540 raised from an Aviva-supported crowdfunder.
+This took place thanks to funding from Norwich Eco Hub, and £540 raised from an Aviva-supported crowdfunder.

 Possitopia is better than Utopia because it’s a possible place we can really make, if we can imagine it, and it responds to the real challenges facing our planet.
 It’s also better than a Dystopia because it can be healthy, green, caring and safe.

-This festival is part of the Possitopia Norwich programme run by Climate Museum UK.
-The activities will be led by our associates and some of our partners, already working to help people act for a safe and healthy world, and it will take place in a range of venues across Norwich throughout November.
+This festival was part of the ongoing Possitopia Norwich programme run by Climate Museum UK.
+The activities were led by our associates and some of our partners, already working to help people act for a safe and healthy world, and it took place in a range of venues across Norwich throughout November.

 Launch of The Alternative Fashion School with We Wear the Trousers